learning-zone/css-basics/README.md

 * True

 #### Q. What is pseudo element?
 What is pseudo class?
-**Pseudo Element**: A CSS pseudo-element is used to style specified parts of an element.
+**1. Pseudo Element**: A CSS pseudo-element is used to style specified parts of an element.

 For example, it can be used to: